cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 With AEGIS-256, random nonces can be used with no practical limits.

 Regardless of the variant, the `key` and `nonce` are only required by the `Init` function; other functions only depend on the resulting state.
 Therefore, implementations can overwrite ephemeral keys with zeros right after the last `Update` call of the initialization function.

+As shown in {{D23}}, AEGIS-128X and AEGIS-256X share the same security properties and requirements as AEGIS-128L and AEGIS-256 respectively.
+In particular, the security level and usage limits remain the same.

 The security of AEGIS against timing and physical attacks is limited by the implementation of the underlying `AESRound()` function.
 Failure to implement `AESRound()` in a fashion safe against timing and physical attacks, such as differential power analysis, timing analysis or fault injection attacks, may lead to leakage of secret key material or state information.
 The exact mitigations required for timing and physical attacks also depend on the threat model in question.